 An example of our own ecommerce website pricing can be found below:

 If you want a very large and complex site, you’re going to need a quote from a web design firm.

 Another cost that shouldn’t be overlooked is the ongoing maintenance cost of your website.
 A firm or developer may provide you with ongoing service for your online shop, unless you plan on handling website maintenance yourself.

-This may include activities like adding new products, editing existing information, updating pricing, maintaining the platform and technology, etc.
+These activities may include adding new products, editing existing information, updating pricing, maintaining the platform and technology, etc.

 Maintenance packages vary depending on the amount of work to be done, but can range between GHc50/month to GHc1,000/month or more.